jagi/meteor-astronomy/_includes/v2/security/secured_property.md

 const User = Class.create({
   name: 'User',
   /* ... */
-  // Secure insert, update and remove operations.
+  // Turn off security for insert and update operations.
   secured: {
-    insert: true,
+    insert: false,
-    update: true
+    update: false
   }
 });
 ```

-In the example above, we secured only insert and update operations.
-Of course, if you don't want to secure your class, you can omit the `secured` property.
+In the example above, we turned off security only for insert and update operations.

 Now let's see what will happen if you try insert something with secured inserts turned on.